anthropics/anthropic-sdk-typescript/README.md

 ### Creating a batch

-Message Batches take the exact same request params as the standard Messages API:
+Message Batches takes an array of requests, where each object has a `custom_id` identifier, and the exact same request `params` as the standard Messages API:

 ```ts
 await anthropic.beta.messages.batches.create({